 The band’s performance also included an incendiary version of the holiday favorite “White Christmas” which is not included on the album but being released separately as a digital single, available November 26th

 Caterer first burst onto the Chicago punk scene in 1991 with Smoking Popes who he formed with his brothers Eli and Matt.
 From their early indie releases to their critically acclaimed major label albums, Smoking Popes developed a unique blend of buzzsaw guitars, caffeinated rhythms and heartfelt crooning vocals.
 During a band hiatus in the early aughts, Josh wrote and recorded music as a solo artist and with the pop-punk band Duvall which featured other Popes alumni.
 Reuniting in 2005, Smoking Popes released three more albums, the most recent being Into The Agony in 2018.
 Josh also released an album with the Blues outfit Jackson Mud Band along the way.

 Life under the pandemic has forced many in the creative community to find ways of innovating around it.
-As Josh and his band recorded The Hideout Sessions, they created an event that was good for the band, good for the venue, and great for the fans.
-Here was Josh with a brand new band and a surprise-filled set list.
+As Josh and his band recorded The Hideout Sessions and then The SPACE Sessions, they created events that were good for the band, good for the venue, and great for the fans.
 They captured that unpredictability, that sense of “anything could happen,” that sits at the core of the live music experience.